 There aren’t subscriptions in either case.
 Instead, you pay for each gallery you want to publish – with the price varying depending on the number of images and for how long it needs to be available.

 For example, if you want to publish a proofing gallery with over 300 photos online for 3 months, it will cost $4.
 6 months will cost $4.50, and one year will cost $6.

 - No subscription required

 - Album design

 The photographer who only needs to upload a limited number of sessions or images in an allocated period of time.

-There are many online client- or proofing galleries to choose from, but we've searched far and wide to bring you the top 11 proofing galleries currently on the market.
+There are many online client- or proofing galleries to choose from, but we've searched far and wide to bring you the best 11 proofing galleries currently on the market.

 Whether you are a beginner or a seasoned photographer, be sure to assess what your business needs before selecting a proofing gallery.

-Taking all of the key features, functionality, and price points into consideration, this list should help you find a proofing gallery that can simplify your workflow and provide the most value.
+Considering all of the key features, functionality, and price points, this list should help you find a proofing gallery that can simplify your workflow and provide the most value.
 At the end of the day, you know your business best.

 For more photography business tips, check out some of our other articles.